-During 2021, we recorded noninterest income of \$11.0 million, compared with \$10.9 million in 2020 and \$9.1 million in 2019.
+During 2022, we recorded noninterest income of \$12.4 million, compared with \$11.0 million in 2021 and \$10.9 million in 2020.
 Noninterest income is primarily comprised of patronage distributions, which reflect patronage income on direct borrowings from CoBank as well as loan participation activity with CoBank and other Farm Credit associations.
-Patronage income increased compared to 2020 due to an increase in the patronage allocation from CoBank.
+Patronage income increased compared to 2021 due to an increase in the patronage allocation from CoBank.
 The Association also received a larger special patronage distribution from CoBank in the current year which contributed to the increase.
-This was partially offset by a decrease in loan fees and an increase in note payable prepayment fees.
-Loan fees decreased primarily due to the conclusion of the Paycheck Protection Program (PPP) administered by the U.S. Business Administration (SBA), which officially ended on May 31, 2021.
-Note payable prepayment fees increased due to loan prepayments made above our allowable amount per our prepayment agreement with CoBank.
-The increase in borrower prepayments was driven by the lower interest rate environment.
+The increase in noninterest income was also driven by gains recognized from the sale of premises and equipment along with a decrease in our note payable prepayment fees.
+The decrease in note payable prepayment fees is a result of fewer borrower prepayments in 2022, driven by the increasing rate environment, compared to a lower rate environment during the comparative period in 2021.
+The increase in noninterest income was partially offset by a decrease in loan fee income primarily due to the conclusion of the Paycheck Protection Program (PPP) administered by the U.S. Small Business Administration (SBA), which officially ended on May 31, 2021.

 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
-Patronage earned from CoBank was \$7.7 million in 2021, \$6.5 million in 2020, and \$5.9 million in 2019.
-This comprises 70%, 60%, and 64% of total noninterest income for 2021, 2020, and 2019, respectively.
+Patronage earned from CoBank was \$8.7 million in 2022, \$7.7 million in 2021, and \$6.5 million in 2020.
+This comprises 70% of total noninterest income for 2022 and 2021, and 60% for 2020.